rahul-soshte/bramble-api-flow/README.md

 **2.**
 **Authorization Grant Request**
 ----
- The access Token which will help you to send reward data is received in this request.
+ The access Token which will help you to send reward data to Bramble API is received in this request.

 * **URL**